-In 2015, Chinese researchers were the first to edit human embryos using CRISPR, and in 2017 Chinese researchers were first to use CRISPR to edit viable human embryos.
+In 2015, Chinese researchers were the first to edit human embryos using CRISPR, which some researchers thought was premature, and in 2017 Chinese researchers were first to use CRISPR to edit viable human embryos.
 In 2018, a Chinese scientist altered the DNA of human embryos that were carried to term.
 The announcement sparked an international controversy, and as a result, the Chinese government says it will impose stricter human gene editing regulations.

 In November 2018, scientist He Jiankui, who was then employed by the Southern University of Science and Technology in Shenzhen, China, used CRISPR-Cas9 to successfully edit the embryos of twin girls that were carried to term, in an effort to make them resistant to HIV.
 The Chinese government has since renounced the experiments, as did 122 Chinese scientists, and He is expected to face criminal charges for forged documents.
 China’s vice-minister of science and technology claimed he “blatantly violated China’s relevant laws and regulations”.